See the homework assignment page for your fourth (and last) programming assignment (it will be there soon).

 This page documents what we do in class.
 It contains Java programs that we will discuss in class, reading assignments, simple homework exercises that you can work on for practice and exam preparation (not for credit), and links to other sources of information.

-Today we will look at the examples in the folder rotation_pattern.
+Then we will start to look at the examples from the sub-folder renderer_9\basic_transformation_examples

-We will start to look at the examples in the folder basic_transformation_examples.
+We will look at the examples in the sub-folder renderer_7\clients_r7\aspect_ratio_examples

 Next week we will add matricies to the renderer.
 Read Sections 1.1 - 2.3 (pages 1 - 19), about linear transformations, from the following reference.